Mars7383/lightshot-server/README.md

-# Lightshot to pays.host Bridge
+# Lightshot to upload.systems Bridge (formerly pays.host)
-Lightshot doesn't provide a way to use pays.host, but we can override the hosts file to intercept the screenshot and upload it ourselves.
+Lightshot doesn't provide a way to use upload.systems, but we can override the hosts file to intercept the screenshot and upload it ourselves.

 This program uses some bad workarounds to prevent dupe uploads, read below
 <details>